yalelikeyale/apiAssessment/README.md

 2. Each user must have an associated email that follows the pattern of string@string.string
 3. Custom messages are limited to 1025 characters
+4. User CSV must be named tomato_users.csv and be located in the same directory as the js functions